anandy07/YouTube-Video-Summarizer-Project-using-NLP/README.md

 # 📽️ YouTube Video Summarizer

-An intelligent NLP-based web app that **automatically summarizes YouTube videos**.
-It extracts the transcript using the YouTube API and summarizes it using **Hugging Face Transformers** – all inside a beautiful **Streamlit UI**.
+An intelligent NLP-based  **automatically summarizes YouTube videos**.
+It extracts the transcript using the YouTube API and summarizes it using **Hugging Face Transformers**

 ---